Plausible GMM: A Quasi-Bayesian Approach: Empirical Applications

 where $\tau$ denotes the quantile of interest; $Y_t$ is the outcome variable representing net total financial assets (in 1991 dollars); $X_t$ is a binary indicator for 401(k) participation; $W_t$ is a vector of control variables; and $D_t$ is a binary instrument indicating 401(k) eligibility.\footnote{The covariates are income, a quadratic in age, family size, four indicators of education categories, marital status, two-earner status, defined benefit pension status, IRA participation, and home ownership.
 For more details about the data, see, e.g., \cite{abadie2003semiparametric} and \cite{CH:401krestat}.} We report results for three quantiles, $\tau \in \{0.15,0.5,0.85\}$, to illustrate performance for a low, central, and upper quantile.

-The basic argument for 401(k) eligibility being a valid instrument for participation is that eligibility is determined by employers and so may plausibly be taken as an exogenous after conditioning on job relevant covariates.
+The basic argument for 401(k) eligibility being a valid instrument for participation is that eligibility is determined by employers and so may plausibly be taken as exogenous after conditioning on job relevant covariates.
 See, e.g., \cite{abadie2003semiparametric} for further discussion of the underlying exclusion restriction.
 Of course, there are reasons that one might worry that the exclusion restriction does not hold perfectly.
 For example, one might conjecture that firms that offered 401(k) plans were attractive to employees who prefer savings for other, unobserved, reasons.
 Motivated by such concerns, \cite{conley2012plausibly} explore sensitivity of linear IV estimates of the effect of 401(k) participation on financial assets.
 Our analysis extends this line of work by investigating the sensitivity of quantile treatment effect estimates.
-We also note that examining quantile effects may be of substantive economic interest given the strong asymmetry of financial asset holdings and potential interest in the effect of 401(k) plans on savings for those at different points of the wealth distribution.
+We also note that examining quantile effects may be of substantive economic interest given the strong asymmetry of financial asset holdings.

 Of course, implementing PGMM requires specification of priors for the structural parameters, $\theta_{\tau}$, and plausibility terms, $\mu_\tau$.
 In this example, we use the same diffuse prior for each $\theta_{\tau}$---$\theta_{\tau} \sim \mathcal{N}\left(0, \frac{10^{10}}{5} I_{14}\right)$---for all reported results.
 Given the magnitude of the outcome variable and units of the input variables,\footnote{For example, the 0.15 and 0.85 quantiles of $Y_t$ are approximately $-2751$ and $36,303$, respectively.} this prior seems to be extremely uninformative.